 The best way to think of karma in the context of kundalini is when we think about physical changes inside our bodies.
 Your body stores the memory of your past.
 Part of it is your genetics, all the conditions you’ve inherited.
 The other part is your physical body- the scars, piercings or tattoos, missing or replaced organs, for some people missing limbs.

 Then comes your mind- the mental images you associate with, your beliefs, your sense of identity etc. All of these things build up your memories.
 These memories are confined inside of your reality tunnel, most of it hiding deep inside of your subconscious mind.
 Now imagine that kundalini is like a massive flame torch that enters your tunnel.
 Everything that was hiding in there is now getting blown to the surface of your conscious mind, all at once, popping up in a random order!
-All the past dreams, past hopes, past phobias, past fears- they all come up to the surface!
-And then they burn and disappear- It’s like a massive wipeout of your past…
+All past dreams, past hopes, past phobias, past fears- they all come up to the surface!
+Then they burn and disappear- It’s like a massive wipeout of your past…

 Quoting from Natalie Ozaniec The Kabbalah Experience: